Content Area Course

 Requirements for Secondary Education English

-All coursework in the content area must earn a grade of C or better and a minimum of 18 quarter hours (12 semester hours) must be coursework at an undergraduate upper level or graduate level.
+All coursework in the content area must earn a grade of C or better and a minimum of 18 quarter hours (12 semester hours) must be coursework at an undergraduate upper level (300-level) or graduate level.
+Content area advisors can make course substitutions based on an analysis of student’s transcripts.

 - 2 American Literature courses

-Graduate Level Content Area Course: 8 quarter hours required
+Graduate Level Content Area Course: 8 quarter hours required, grade of C or better required.

 Two courses in English at the graduate level are required.
 Courses must be taken before student teaching if pursuing degree (not required for individuals pursuing licensure only).
 Courses must be approved by your Content Area Advisor prior to registration and require graduate level registration.